Maduro says he’s still in control of Venezuela, ready for direct talks with the United States

 Maduro seemed to dismiss his growing international isolation.
 The Dutch, among others, are seeking to push the European Union into taking a harder stance against his government, and the EU is threatening to begin imposing individual sanctions and travel bans of the kind that already have been slapped on Maduro officials by the United States.

 “Do you want me to tell you the truth?” he asked, leaning in.
 “I don’t care even a little bit about what Europe does, or about what the U.S. does.
 We do not care at all.
-We only care about what we do … No matter how many thousand sanctions, they won’t stop us, or Venezuela.”
+We only care about what we do. . . .
+No matter how many thousand sanctions, they won’t stop us, or Venezuela.”

 He made no secret of his immediate plan to survive; he spoke of his deep alliances with the Cubans and the Russians.